Thomas Reitmaier Research, Design, etc

 Conference Papers

 1. T. Reitmaier, D. K. Raju, O. Klejch, E. Wallington, N. Markl, J. Pearson, M. Jones, P. Bell, & S. Robinson.
 2024.
 Cultivating Spoken Language Technologies for Unwritten Languages.
-Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems: CHI ‘24, ACM, 1–16 (forthcoming).
+Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems: CHI ‘24, ACM, 1–16.
+Awarded honorable mention.

 @inproceedings{Reitmaier2024,